 Georgian Bay Islands National Park is home to fascinating wildlife and plant species.

 Eastern Massasauga Rattlesnake

 Eastern Massasauga Rattlesnake is a species at risk and is shy and non-aggressive by nature and is rarely seen in the wild due to its cryptic coloration and ability to camouflage.
-When feeling threatened the Massassauga will rattle its tail as the warning.
+However, when feeling threatened, the Massasauga will rattle its tail as a warning.

 Raccoons are opportunistic creatures when it comes to looking for and obtaining food.
-They are often referred to as the “masked bandits” of the campground.
+Due to their behavior, people often call them the “masked bandits” of the campground.